-From the very beginning our goal was clear: to create efficient and cost-effective Web-based decision support systems for the analysis and reporting of WIA performance data coupled with expert technical assistance services in support of USDOL initiatives.
+From the very beginning our goal was clear: to create intuitive and cost-effective Web-based business intelligence application services for the reporting and analysis of WIA performance data combined with expert technical assistance services in support of USDOL initiatives.

 We recognize that the workforce development system needs the right business intelligence technology tools married with expert workforce development tech assistance services and support to help agencies at all levels within realize the inherent value of program performance data to drive decisions.
 Our mission continues to this day under the Workforce Innovation and Opportunity Act (WIOA).
 WIOA expands our mission to support additional stakeholders in Title II, Adult Education and Title IV Vocational Rehabilitation programs.
 Now more than ever, the need to leverage data for policy and program decision making is critical to the success and ongoing improvement of employment and training programs across the country.

 In early 2000, FutureWork Systems launched Workforce Performance Matters (known to today as Performance Matters Plus) as a Web-based application service to help states and WDBs manage, track, report and analyze WIA performance data to support program and policy decision making.
 Intuitive, ease of access to performance data across all technical skill-levels was set as the cornerstone of the application design, opening up performance data access and providing users with single-click access in whatever configuration they demanded, right from a web browser.
 Data is uploaded to the FutureWorks' Data Center, stored in the cloud and delivered via the Performance Matters Plus Web app.